berkay-deniz/Binary-Search-Tree/README.md

 # Binary-Search-Tree
 The aim is developing an algorithm that builds a binary search tree (BST) from a given sequence and attemps to find other sequences that yield the same BST topology.
+I use recursion in order to solve the problem